Getting alcohol or drug addiction treatment help, that meets your needs near Maindy can be challenging...but help *is* available.

 - Attempting to detox yourself and stop your addictive patterns of behaviour, even though the appropriate help and support is at hand when you need it most.

-- A clinical programme that is driven almost entirely by process, can lead to individuals feeling like "just a number".
+- A clinical programme that is driven almost entirely by process, can leave individuals feeling like "just a number".

-What Is The Best Way To Ensure Rehab Is Successful?
+What Is The Best Way To Ensure Rehab For Alcoholism Or Drug Addiction Is Successful?

-If all goes according to plan you might expect to see signs of:
+As long as everything is done correctly, you might expect to see initial signs of:

-(ii) Mistaking a couple of early successful milestones for a complete and lasting recovery.
+(ii) Mistaking a couple of early successful milestones for a complete and lasting recovery from substance abuse.

 (i) For whatever reason, you didn’t make use of any of the follow-up help and support resources after treatment completed.

-I Have No Family Or Support Channels, Will Recovery Work For Me?
+Can Recovery Work For Me?
+I Have No Family Or Friends Support

 Rehab and mutual aid meetings can *both* be beneficial, and are *not* mutually exclusive.
 They can be especially useful when applied at different times in each individual's recovery journey.